nolialsea/botcoin/README.md

 Zombies attack, general melee, arena, duels, you can go wild on this one

 ### Guilds
-Find allies to mine !
+Find allies to mine with !
-Mining while being part of a guild makes everyone share a percentage of their gains with others.
+Mining while being part of a guild makes everyone share a percentage of their mining gains with others.
 This allows a more regular income, and better progression of the less wealthier.
 Guilds also have the possibility to impose a tax on members, giving a percentage of the gold mined by every member to the guild.
-The tax money can only be used on guild upgrades.
+Taxes gold earned by the guild can only be used on guild upgrades (they still have to be defined).

 ### Web interface
 Access and manage your account from the web